The Sovereign SDK Book

 On the other hand, we don't want to let sequencers get away with including transactions that they know are invalid.
 Otherwise, a malicious sequencer could include invalid transactions "for free", causing the rollup to do a bunch of wasted computation.

-This ensures that sequencers are incentivized to do their best to filter out invalid transactions, and that the rollup never does any computation without getting paid for it without being unfairly punitive.
+This ensures that sequencers are incentivized to do their best to filter out invalid transactions, and that the rollup never does any computation without getting paid for it, without being unfairly punitive to sequencers.

 Soft Confirmations